Thomas Cook & Son: History

 Thomas Cook & Son was founded by Thomas Cook, a cabinet-maker and former Baptist preacher, in 1841, under the name Thomas Cook, to carry temperance supporters by railway between the cities of Leicester, Nottingham, Derby and Birmingham.
 The company's first excursion was a one-day rail trip, from Leicester to Loughborough and back; the price of one shilling included a meal.
 This has been described as the world's first package tour.

 In 1851, the founder arranged transport to the Great Exhibition of 1851.
 He organised his first tours to Europe in 1855 and to the United States in 1866.
 In 1865, the founder's son John Mason Cook began working for the company full-time.
 In 1871, he became a partner, and the name of the company was changed to Thomas Cook & Son.

-Thomas Cook had acquired business premises on Fleet Street, London, in 1865.
+Thomas Cook acquired business premises on Fleet Street, London, in 1865.
 The office also contained a shop which sold travel accessories, including guide books, luggage, telescopes and footwear.
 Thomas saw his venture as both religious and social service; his son provided the commercial expertise that allowed the company to expand.
 In accordance with his beliefs, he and his wife also ran a small temperance hotel above the office.
 Their business model was refined by the introduction of the 'hotel coupon' in 1868.
 Detachable coupons in a counterfoil book were issued to the traveller.
 These were valid for either a restaurant meal or an overnight hotel stay, provided they were on Cook's list.

 In 1866, the agency organised the first escorted tours of the United States for British travellers, picking up passengers from several departure points.
 John Mason Cook led the excursion which included tours of several Civil War battlefields.
 In 1871, a brief but bitter partnership called Cook, Son and Jenkins was formed in the United States with an American businessman.

 The first escorted round-the-world tour departed from London in September 1872.
 It included a steamship across the Atlantic, a stage coach across America, a paddle steamer to Japan, and an overland journey across China and India.